A white colored bathhouse with beautiful architecture from the earlier 1900s in Hot Springs, Arkansas.

 Order from soft Bavarian pretzels, beer cheese dip, and salads, to killer sandwiches and burgers.
 I had the Tap House Burger and it did not disappoint!

-Hours: Open Sunday, Monday, Wednesday, and Thursday from 11:00 am to 9:00 pm.
-On Friday – Saturday from 11:00 am to 10:00 pm and closed on Tuesday.
+Hours: Open daily from 11:00 am to 10:00 pm except closed on Tuesday.

 7. Hot Springs Mountain Tower